clustervision/trinityX/doc/installation.rst

 This document describes the installation of a TrinityX controller, as well as the creation and configuration of an image for the compute nodes of a TrinityX cluster.

 Starting with the 11th release, Ansible is fully integrated into TrinityX.
 This allows for a lot of flexibility when installing a cluster.
-While the procedure to create compute images needs to be run from the cluster controller (the primary controller when in HA mode) the installation procedure of the controllers themselves can be run from any arbitrary machine (including your laptop).

-The requirements for this system, as well as for the compute nodes, are decribed in the :doc:`requirements`.
+The requirements for all the components of a TriniryX cluster are decribed in the :doc:`requirements`.
 It is assumed that the guidelines included in this document have been followed, and that the controller machines are ready for the TrinityX configuration.

+.. note:: While the procedure to create compute images needs to be run from the cluster controller (the primary controller when in HA mode) the installation procedure of the controllers themselves can be run from any arbitrary machine (including your laptop).

 Controller installation
 -----------------------